 Should your data breach claim succeed, you will receive a compensation payout for the damage you suffered.
 Prior to the start of your claim, you and the solicitor will have agreed upon a success fee.
 This fee is deductible as a percentage of your compensation award if the solicitor wins the claim.
 As The Conditional Fee Agreements Order 2013 imposes a legally binding cap on the percentage that can be charged, you will keep most of any compensation that is paid out.

 To ask any questions that may have arisen during your reading of this guide, or to voice any concerns you might have about starting a claim, talk to a member of our dedicated advisory team today.
-Our advisors can also offer a free consultation regarding your eligibility to start a password data breach claim.
 You can reach an advisor at any time of day via the following:

 - You can also contact us through our website.